-Most curricula have their own advisory committees of experienced business people who currently work in those sectors.
+Our programs have their own advisory committees of experienced business people who currently work in those sectors.
 Each committee's assignment is to ensure the currency and relevance of the studies offered.
 It's a big job, but the task is eased by the fact that many Northwood instructors are themselves experienced veterans of the industries they teach.
-Further, the Northwood Board of Trustees, comprising business, cultural, and professional leaders from many fields, helps oversee operations and make policy for expanding the service of the university to the business community and students.
+Further, the Northwood Board of Trustees, comprising business, cultural, and professional leaders from many fields, provide oversight and make policy for expanding the service of the university to the business community and students.